ute/custom-numbered-blocks/README.md

 ```

 ### Change default options for a class
-The default style (and currently only possible style) renders as a collapsible box with title button, similar to quarto callouts.
+The default style renders as a collapsible box with title button, similar to quarto callouts.
+It comes with a small close button bottom right.
 You can change the following options in yaml or individually in the div specification:
   - `colors` : an array of two hex rgb color codes, for title button color and frame color. `colors: [a08080, 500000]` would give a pink title button and dark red frame.
   - `collapse`: boolean, default `true`.
 Initial state of the collapsible box.
   - `label`: the label to print before the number (string).
+  - `boxstyle`: set to `foldbox.simple` for a boxed environment without close button.
+There will quite likely come more options in a future version.
+  - `listin`: register for a [list-of](listof)

 ### Groups of classes with joint counter and joint default style
 Jointly counted block classes are specified by yaml option `groups`.
 These groups can also have a common default style.
 For each class, option `group` indicates membership.